IBM Selectric: Type elements and fonts

 The Selectric I, Selectric II, and all the "Magnetic Card" and "Magnetic Tape" variations except for the Composers, use the same typing elements.
 These are available in many fonts, including: symbols for science and mathematics, OCR faces for scanning by computers, cursive script, "Old English" (fraktur), and more than a dozen ordinary alphabets.
 The Israeli typographer Henri Friedlaender designed the Hebrew fonts Hadar, Shalom & Aviv for the Selectric.
 The Selectric III and "Electronic Typewriters" used a new 96-character element.

 IBM also produced computer terminals based on the Selectric mechanism, some of which (all models of the IBM 1050 series, and IBM 2741 models using "PTTC/BCD" code) used a different encoding.
 Though the elements were physically interchangeable, the characters were differently arranged, so standard Selectric elements could not be used in them and their elements could not be used in standard Selectrics.
 On the other hand, IBM 2741s using "correspondence coding" used standard office Selectric elements.
 The IBM 1130 computer used a Selectric mechanism as the console printer.

 There were two visibly different styles of mechanical design for the elements.
 The original models had a metal spring clip with two wire wings that were squeezed together to release the element from the typewriter.
 Later models had a plastic lever molded around a metal axle which pried apart the now-internal spring clip.
 This had a tendency to break where the lever joined the axle.
-The Selectric element was later redesigned to have an all-plastic lever.
+The Selectric element was later redesigned to have a more durable all-plastic lever.

 The font size was measured not in points but in pitch; that is, the number of letters per one inch of the typed line.
 As a result, 12-pitch fonts (12 letters per inch) were actually smaller than 10-pitch fonts (10 letters per inch), and roughly corresponded to the 10pt and 12pt traditional typographic font sizes.

 Some of the interchangeable typing elements available for the Selectric models included: